 “When Oswin’s Dad repaired our computer, this time, he added more storage and software to it.
-Today I was hired for the online job I’d applied for but when I’d applied for it, I didn’t realize that I’ll need certain software.
-The software he added are the ones that I need for the job and the additional space is just right too.”
+Today they hired me for the online job I’d applied for, but I didn’t realize that I’d need certain software when I’d applied for it.
+The software he added are the ones that I need for the job, and the additional space is just right too.”

 “Wait... wow,” Roger said.